thomasfosen/Auto-Search-Error-/README.md

 # Auto-Search-Error-
-Tool for automatically detecting errors in python scripts and subsequently searching for fixes in stackoverflow
+Tool for automatically detecting errors in python scripts and subsequently searching for fixes in stackoverflow by using the StackExchange API